“And what should they know of England, who only England know?” - Rudyard Kipling

 Speaking of dry eyes, inevitably, many of the key members of the wedding party may shed a tear (or fifty) during the ceremony - and believe me, when there’s trumpets, there’s tears.
 However, it is generally agreed that panda-eyes and streaky foundation don't create a great look for photos.
 This is where the wedding coordinator comes in.

 Think a wedding coordinator is just for flower arranging, announcing the cutting of the cake and sheep-dogging wayward bridesmaids?
-Think again!
-Jonathan, Cuiaba’s star wedding coordinator, had the whole execution of the wedding perfected, right down to giving the wedding party a tutorial on how to cry neatly the day before the wedding.
+Think again.
+Jonathan, the wedding coordinator had the whole execution of the wedding perfected, right down to giving the wedding party a tutorial on how to cry neatly the day before the wedding.
 No aspect of the day was beneath his attention; he subtly directed the couples walking down the aisle, ensured everyone was well presented for the group photos (did you know you should always have the bottom button undone on your jacket??), and did a demonstration of how to hug one another warmly without leaving makeup marks.
 Not only did his intervention ensure that the photos were beautifully coordinated, he also helped to make sure that everyone avoided any potential embarrassment.
 Who hasn’t been tagged in a dreadful wedding photo?
 Well, Jonathan hasn’t.
 Ever.

 3. PUT PEOPLE FIRST